 It’s never too early to start looking ahead toward a new NFL season – especially when the entire schedule has been released.
-That’s what happened on Wednesday night, as televised by the NFL Network – or, more accurately, by every team’s social media department.
+That’s what happened on Wednesday, May 14, as televised by the NFL Network – or, more accurately, by every team’s social media department.

 Week 1 cannot come soon enough for football fans, and what an opening slate of games it should prove to be.
 The 2025 campaign kicks off with Thursday Night Football between the Dallas Cowboys and Philadelphia Eagles on September 4.
 Up next in a Friday primetime slot are the Kansas City Chiefs and Los Angeles Chargers before Sunday’s lineup includes Detroit Lions vs Green Bay Packers and Baltimore Ravens vs Buffalo Bills.

-Let’s take a look at the entire Week 1 schedule in addition to some of the other marquee matchups throughout the season.
+Let’s take a look at the entire Week 1 schedule in addition to some of the other marquee matchups throughout the season, and don’t forget to check out our NFL picks for some early action, with Pickswise covering EVERY game of the 2025 season.

 NFL Week 1 schedule and opening lines